After over 60 resolved tasks, we’re proud to release Hibernate Search version 5.6.0.Beta1.

 In this post, I’d like you to meet Martin, who, in spite of his young age, has been very active in the Hibernate Search project development, implementing some interesting extensions or helping with pull request reviewing.

 Because I’d love to see more university students getting involved with open source software, I took this opportunity and interviewed Martin about this experience.

+I’m glad to announce the first release of the Eclipse plugin for Hibernate Search.
 In this post I want to describe its features and ask you for any comments, positive or (even more important for me) negative.

-Version 5.5.2.Final is now available, our latest stable version sporting integration with Hibernate ORM 5 and Apache Lucene 5.3 - the state of the art.
+5.5.2.Final is now available, our latest stable version sporting integration with Hibernate ORM 5 and Apache Lucene 5.3 - the state of the art.

 Creating this version to be compatible with these two great OSS projects kept us busy for a good deal of this past year; I remember discussing this option with superstar OSS contributors Uwe Schindler (Apache Lucene developer) and Gustavo Nalle (Infinispan developer) at FOSDEM in January 2015!
 I am grateful to both for their guidance and suggestions, as driving progress forward is sometimes challenging when we strive to keep backwards compatibility as best as we can.

 On top of that, our same small but amazing team as been working hard on Hibernate OGM 5, a bit of Hibernate Validator, incredible performance improvements on Hibernate ORM "classic" and is still tinkering on the internals of Hibernate Search to make an Elasticsearch backend an alternative to plain Lucene.

 Feedback about our recent

 5.5.0.Final release has been great, and while the good news is that nobody reported significant issues,

 some people also pointed out that the new sorting system was a bit limited.